Explorations: Travels Through Space and Time

-Travel Writing and Global Change: Lavinia Spalding delivers a Tedtalk about how sharing travel stories can lead to understanding and positive change.
+Award-winning food and travel writer Lavinia Spalding encourages listeners to become travel writers, and speaks about how sharing travel stories can contribute to global understanding and change.

 Reading Challenge